 There’s something to be said about waking up in a campground with your dog snuggled in your sleeping bag with you.
 But ouch, your aching back!

-Maybe it’s time to upgrade that tent to a pop-up tent trailer.
+Although there are 5 different ways to camp with your dog, maybe it’s time to upgrade that tent to a pop-up tent trailer.

 A pop-up tent trailer is a great introductory step into RV camping with your pup.

 The average pop-up trailer weighs about 2000 lbs., and they can be towed by most SUVs and pickup trucks.

 They tend to be about 7ft. in length and can fit in campsites that many larger camper trailers can not.

 Just as camping in a tent with a dog requires additional planning needed, so does camping in a pop-up tent trailer.

 Here is some helpful advice from a seasoned expert to help make sure your first pop-up tent trailer camping trip with your dog goes smoothly.

 Note: This is a guest post provided by my friend Kerisa, founder of Outside Voice Marketing, which helps RV, Camping, and Adventure brands attract their dream customers with kick ass copy, and Mom to Butters the Dachshund.